-As restrictions continue to fluctuate, we are considering the impacts of the covid pandemic on the service we provide, our staff and of course the health and wellbeing of the children and families seeking support.
-It has also been well documented that there has been a rise in domestic abuse during the lockdown period.
-From this, we know that many children are affected by the impact of isolation with no escape from violence and fear.
-For families who have been able to seek help and support and are beginning to make their journey of recovery, Dandelion Time offers a nurturing and healing space to rebuild their sense of safety and begin to recover their relationships.
+As restrictions continue to fluctuate, we are considering the impacts of the covid pandemic on the service we provide, our staff and of course the health and wellbeing of the children and families seeking our support.
+It has been well documented that there has been a rise in domestic abuse during the lockdown period, which together with the isolation faced by vulnerable children and adults has meant they have sometimes had no escape from violence and fear.
+For families who have been able to seek help and support and are beginning to make their journey of recovery, Dandelion Time offers a nurturing and healing space to start to recover and find new hope.

 How We Are Working Currently